reasonwithoutrestraint/site/Original/My moral understanding.md

 - Is/Ought gap -> logical/analytic/synthetic

 #### Normative Analysis

+`Questions`
+1. What is the phenomonelogical/psychological status of normative judgments, in particular judgments where someone judges that they themselves have reason to perform an action?
+2. How do these states of mind relate to desires or beliefs?
+3. What are competing analysis of this state of mind?
+How do they differ?
+What do they have in common?

 Normative Phenomenology: normative judgments are neither expressive of beliefs nor desires.
 They are not expressive of beliefs because they entail a world-to-mind fit rather than a mind-to-world fit.
 No mind-to-world (descriptive) state of mind can be motivational, yet normative judgments are motivational.
 They are not expressive of desires because there are constitutive standards for normative judgments that are not true of desires, e.g. if one judges that they ought to X above anything else, they necessarily also judge that they ought to M if they believe M is the necessary means to achieve X. This is not true of desire.
 Rather, normative judgments express values.
 Values are our linguistically infused base desires and dispositions idealized by rational reflection.